zacwolter/Conways-Game-of-Life-Simulator/README.md

 # Disclaimer

-The folder labelled __*"Display"*__ was not created by me and was given as a resource to work with and integrate into the program.
+The folder labelled __*"Display"*__ and all files associated within it were not created by me and was given as a resource to work with and integrate into the program.
 All credit goes to Benjamin Lewis for creating the display program and classes.

 # Usage